-Then, if you would like to take a next step, I offer a free 60 minute initial session where we can explore together what brings you to counselling and whether we felt that we could work together.
+Then, if you would like to take a next step, I offer a free 60 minute initial session where we can explore together what brings you to counselling and whether we feel that we could work together.

 Whether you are feeling overwhelmed, confused or low about issues in your life, counselling can allow you space to explore, giving you a chance to build a better understanding of yourself and your relationships.

-The type of counselling I offer can be either open-ended or short-term, sometimes of a fixed number of sessions.
+I offer counselling and psychotherapy and it can be either open-ended or short-term, sometimes of a fixed number of sessions.
 I work with adults of all ages, young and more mature.
 I offer space to explore and welcome the opportunity to work with specific often deep seated issues (some of the types of issues are noted here in my profile).
 However, some feelings can't be named and the reasons behind them aren't obvious, these too can be explored and identified over time.

 I work in a way that is confidential, respectful and thoughtful.
 My training is from the psychodynamic model and I work with this knowledge, offering counselling that emphasises the importance of the relationship between client and counsellor whilst using skills and techniques that are appropriate for each individual.

-Counselling is not for everyone, and not every counselling relationship works, but when it does work it can be and often is, life-changing.
+Counselling and psychotherapy is not for everyone, and not every counselling relationship works, but when it does work it can be and often is, life-changing.